keyejia/All-Projects/2. Python Movie trailer Website/README.md

 # How to start
 copy the repository.

-include files: fresh_tomatoes.py ; media.pu ; entertainment.py
+include files: fresh_tomatoes.py ; media.pu ; entertainment.py in the same folder

 Open entertainment_center.py with python